mayoff/spline-fit/docs/cubic-half-constrained.md

 What if we want the constraint to be on $\c_2$ rather than $\c_1$?
 We can get this effect by reversing the $u$s (setting each $u_j$ to $1 - u_j$), computing the control points with the constraint on $\c_1$, and then reversing the control points ($\c_0 \leftrightarrow \c_3$ and $\c_1 \leftrightarrow \c_2$).

+### Three points given

+If $n = 3$ (meaning we're given only three points to fit, plus $\vh$), our linear system will be singular.
+This means there is no unique solution, and in the equations above, $d$ will be zero, so we can't use those equations to fit a curve.